abhijitpanda890/ML1-Sentiment-analysis-and-emotion-detection-/README.md

 Test Recall: 0.9313362836837769
 Test F1 Score: 0.9405220746994019

+We observe that in the later epochs the validation loss and loss are far apart and the validation loss shows sign of levelling off or a slight increase.
+This indicates the there has been overfitting in the model.
+We have tried to overcome that in the second file.

 -Finally, we have saved the model under Keras to access it in future.

+The second file contains the more robust model.
+All the features of this model are same as the initial model except for the following changes:

+(a)Citing the overfitting in the initial model, we added an earlystopping call back function(paticence=5 epochs and min_delta=0.01), whose objective was to check overfitting.
+As soon as the validation loss starts increasing or decreases by a value less than 0.001 per epoch, this function is called and it stops the training there, restoring the best weights.

+(b)Also to prevent the model from deviating by learning noisy interpretations or spurious data, we added another drop out layer after the 2nd RNN layer.

+The following are the results obtained:

+After training:
+ loss: 0.1766 - accuracy: 0.9269 - f1_m: 0.9248 - precision_m: 0.9482 - recall_m: 0.9033 - val_loss: 0.1791 - val_accuracy: 0.9264 - val_f1_m: 0.9268 - val_precision_m: 0.9397 - val_recall_m: 0.9147

+ After Testing:
+Test Loss: 0.17096687853336334
+Test Accuracy: 0.93039470911026
+Test Precision: 0.9406332969665527
+Test Recall: 0.9187859892845154
+Test F1 Score: 0.929294764995575

+ The trends in loss and accuracy can be referred to the graphical plots in the colab file.

+Inspite of the slight decrease in accuracy, this model is more robust than the initial model.
+It allows better generalization for the problem and hence, ensures better accuracy in predictions over unseen data.

+Thank You

+Group:ML-1

+Sanjit Vyas        Abhijit Panda         Nilay Kushawaha